INWTlab/dbtools/README.md

     ## 10     Georgia   17.4     211       60  25.8
     ## # ... with 40 more rows

-In your normal workflow you will sometimes want to split up a complex query into more tangible chunks.
+In your normal work-flow you will sometimes want to split up a complex query into more tangible chunks.
 The approach we take here is to allow for a vector of queries as argument.
 The result of these queries have to be *row-bindable*.
 To make an example lets say we want to query each state separately:

 ``` r
 queryFun <- function(state) {